Russel-Tsang/Album-Purchase-Application/README.md

 ##### What was used?
 - React Native, to handle the presentation logic of the application
-- Axios, to retrieve data from API
+- Axios, to retrieve data from RallyCoding API